Chicago, the Windy City is known for its skyscrapers, bustling city life, and sports fans.

 There may be security or traffic camera video that captured all or a part of the accident.
 This type of information may show how the accident happened, who was involved, and other information about the accident and your injuries.

 Know what information may be important and available to support your case can be daunting and a bigger task than the average person can manage.
 A lawyer can gather this evidence for you.
 Contact a Chicago personal injury lawyer today for help with your case.

 Types of Compensation Under Illinois Law

-After being injured in an accident, speak to a Chicago personal injury lawyer right away to file your claim on time.
+After being injured in an accident, speak to a personal injury lawyer in Chicago right away to file your claim before the deadline passes.

 In Illinois, you can receive compensation for: